Become a volunteer

 You will be reliable, trustworthy and able to commit to a minimum of a half day a week, weekdays or weekend, either 10.00am – 1.30pm or 1.30pm-5.00pm.
 We also have evening volunteer opportunities on certain concert, theatre and opera nights from 6pm-9.30pm.
 Volunteers have a free ticket to some of London’s most exciting musicians, playing in the underground chamber or the museum itself.

 We are looking for enthusiastic, outgoing and committed individuals to join our growing team of Volunteer Tour Guides to help deliver the museum’s popular London Walking tours for one half day a week/ weekend.

 We deliver themed guided tours about the Brunel family’s amazing achievements and the history of Rotherhithe.
-Heritage boat trips take place Tuesday, Thursday and Saturday and the riverside walks on Sunday, Monday and Wednesday.
-So public walks every day except Friday, and tours on other days for private groups.
+Heritage boat trips from Embankment take place every morning and the riverside walks from Rotherhithe Station on Sunday and Monday mornings and Tuesday evenings.

 As a Volunteer Tour Guide you will be responsible for safely leading a group of 20-30 members of the general public.
 Experience in delivering tours and cash handling is desirable but not essential, training will be provided.
 We are able to reimburse volunteers for any out of pocket expenses.

 Volunteers will also have the opportunity to deliver special ‘one-off’ tours during Open House Weekend and other advertised events.